isovector/certainty-by-construction/src/book/2-numbers.lagda.md

     IsEven (suc (suc x)) = IsEven x
 ```

-You will notice the definition of `IsEven` is identical to that of `isEven`,
+You will notice the definition of `type:IsEven` is identical to that of `def:even?`
 except that we replaced `Bool` with `Set`, `true` with `Usable`, and `false`
 with `Unusable`.
-Which, really, is what you would expect; `isEven` was already a
+Which, really, is what you would expect; `def:even?` was already a
 function that computed whether a given number is even!
 While we could flesh this
 idea out in full by finding specific (non-postulated) types to use for `Usable`
 and `Unusable`, constructing subsets in this way isn't often fruitful.
 Though
 it occasionally comes in handy, and it's nice to know you can compute types
 directly in this way.

-Let's drop out of the `Sandbox-Usable` module, and try defining `IsEven` in a
+Let's drop out of the `Sandbox-Usable` module, and try defining `type:IsEven` in a
 different way.

 The situation here is analogous to our first venture into typing judgments.